Swift is an inclusive employer who values all employees and promotes a positive ethos through The Swift Way and FISH! Philosophy.

 1.2 General Harassment

 Harassment can take many forms and may be directed in particular against women and ethnic minorities or towards people because of their age, sexual orientation, physical or mental disability or some other characteristic.
-It may involve action, behaviour, comment or physical contact which is found objectionable or which causes offence; it can result in the recipient feeling threatened, humiliated or patronised and it can create an intimidating work environment.
+It may involve action, behaviour, comment or physical contact which is found objectionable, or which causes offence; it can result in the recipient feeling threatened, humiliated or patronised and it can create an intimidating work environment.
+Harassment may not only happen in the workplace but can encroach into a person’s personal life outside work.
 Harassment related to protected characteristics is specifically outlawed by the Equality Act 2010.

 1.3 Sexual Harassment

 Sexual harassment can be defined as an uninvited, unreciprocated and unwelcome behaviour of a sexual nature which is offensive to the person involved and causes that person to feel threatened, humiliated or embarrassed.
-Examples of sexual harassment are:
+Examples of sexual harassment are (not exhaustive):

-Sexual harassment may be experienced by men or women as a result of the conduct of men or women.
+Sexual harassment may be experienced by anyone, no matter their sexual orientation or identified gender, as a result of the conduct of another.
 It applies equally regardless of grade or level of job and may also occur when dealing with external clients and/or members of the public.

 Harassment of a sexual nature is specifically outlawed by the Equality Act 2010.